-Estero, Florida is an unincorporated area of southern Lee County, located north of the City of Bonita Springs and south of Fort Myers, Florida.
-Since 2000 Estero has been one of the fastest growing areas in the U. S. Until recently most of Estero’s growth has been residential, over 11,000 housing units have been permitted during the last 5 and one half years.
-However Estero’s commercial corridors, US 41 and Corkscrew Road, are now zoned for 10,000,000 square feet of commercial development.
+Estero, Florida is a village in South Lee County, located north of the City of Bonita Springs and south of Fort Myers.
+Since 2000, Estero has been one of the fastest growing areas in the United States.
+Until recently, most of Estero’s growth has been residential; over 11,000 housing units have been permitted during the last five and a half years.
+However, Estero’s commercial corridors (US 41 and Corkscrew Road) are now zoned for 10,000,000 square feet of commercial development.
 With only 1,500,000 of commercial development in place as of the end of 2005, Estero will experience tremendous commercial growth over the next decade.

 The links below are provided as a public resource, and do not necessarily indicate endorsement of, or agreement with, these groups.
 See our disclaimer for details.